What You Can Afford

 Mortgage Application and Appraisal Fee

-At time of application
+At time of offer

 Property Inspection (optional)